-Subsequent to the end of the first quarter, on April 29, 2021, the Company entered into an underwriting agreement to sell \$325.0 million in senior unsecured notes (the "Unsecured Notes").
-The offering is underwritten by a syndicate of underwriters led by Stifel Nicolaus Canada Inc., and including National Bank Financial Inc. and RBC Dominion Securities Inc.
+On May 10, 2021, the Company completed a private placement of senior unsecured notes (the "Unsecured Notes") denominated in principal amounts of one thousand dollars, resulting in gross proceeds of \$325.0 million.
+The offering was underwritten by a syndicate of underwriters led by Stifel Nicolaus Canada Inc., and including National Bank Financial Inc. and RBC Dominion Securities Inc.

 The Unsecured Notes accrue interest at the rate of 5.25% per annum, payable on a semi-annual basis, maturing on May 15, 2026.
-Cash proceeds raised from the Unsecured Notes, net of issuance costs, will be primarily used to repay the Company's existing revolving loan facility, which at March 31, 2021 had a balance of \$300.8 million, and for working capital and general corporate purposes.
-The Company will have the ability to redraw the revolving loan facility in the future to fund potential acquisitions and for other corporate purposes.
+Cash proceeds raised from the Unsecured Notes, net of issuance costs, were used for reducing the Company's existing loans and borrowings.